 - Medication is not a cure for schizophrenia.
 Rather it works by reducing the psychotic symptoms of schizophrenia such as hallucinations, delusions, paranoia, and disordered thinking.

 - Medication only treats some of the symptoms of schizophrenia.
 Antipsychotic medication reduces psychotic symptoms, but is much less helpful for treating symptoms of schizophrenia such as social withdrawal, lack of motivation, and lack of emotional expressiveness.

 - You should not have to put up with disabling side effects.
 Schizophrenia medication can have very unpleasant—even disabling—side effects such as drowsiness, lack of energy, uncontrollable movements, weight gain, and sexual dysfunction.
-Your quality of life is important, so talk to your doctor if you or your family member is bothered by side effects.
-Lowering your dose or switching medications may help.
+Your quality of life is important, so talk to your doctor if you’re bothered by side effects.
+Lowering the dose or switching medications may help.

 - Never reduce or stop medication on your own.
 Sudden or unsupervised dosage changes are dangerous, and can trigger a schizophrenia relapse or other complications.
 If you’re having trouble with your medication or feel like you don’t need to take it, talk to your doctor or someone else that you trust.

 - Since many people with schizophrenia require medication for extended periods of time—sometimes for life—the goal is to find a medication regimen that keeps the symptoms of the illness under control with the fewest side effects using the lowest possible dose.
 Antipsychotics affect people differently.
 It’s impossible to know ahead of time how helpful a particular antipsychotic will be, what dose will be most effective, or what side effects will occur.